 - Sex.com – 13 million dollars

-- Another approach is to monitor the domains already registered and hope that the owner gives up, forgets or does not renew in time.
+- Another approach is to monitor the domains already registered and hope that the owner gives up, forgets, or does not renew in time.
 Expired domain names represent real opportunities to acquire a coveted domain name.
 In this strategy, the “cybersquatter” or “domainer” is subject to the vigilance of his potential victims.
 If they are as proactive as he is, he risks having a monitoring system that works very well but provides no attractive domain to reserve.
 Platforms exist which/ specialize in this area to provide their clients with useful information to enable them to quickly position themselves to buy expired domain names.

 b.
 A very dangerous variant: typosquatting

 Typosquatting is a variant of cybersquatting.
-It consists of registering a modified or misspelled domain name with a registrar in order to redirect users to a fraudulent website.
+It consists of registering a modified or misspelled domain name with a registrar to redirect users to a fraudulent website.
 It is therefore a method used by malicious people to deceive users’ vigilance.

 The examples below show the extent of the damage and the disconcerting ease of carrying out this type of attack.